harshwt/ARES/README.md

 # ARES: AI-Red-Team-Security-Engine
 ARES (AI Red Team Engine for Security) is a multi-agent adversarial testing framework designed to Simulate prompt injection attacks against AI agent systems &amp; Detect security failures Adapt and self-heal defenses dynamically

+in simple terms:
+ARES attacks AI systems to test how secure they are.